• Facebook

 Here are the reasons: Longer risers make for easier/safer packing as otherwise the toggles are almost out of the riser covers and there is excess line close to the bottom of the reserve tray.
 This would be similar to a 21” riser in a standard Micron.

 • Shorter risers, 27” or less: Some competition canopy pilots are opting for shorter risers for the change in performance (more sensitivity), they tend to not free fly with their Mutants.
+23″ and 25″ Mutant risers are for subterminal deployments only and may not fit extended MLW.

 Bottom of container